johndef64/pychatgpt/README.md

 # PyChatGPT: Python Module

 `pychatgpt` is small and useful Python module that provides functions for interacting with OpenAI's GPT-3.5 Turbo model to create conversational agents.
-This module allows users to have interactive conversations with the GPT-3.5 Turbo model and keeps track of the conversation history in your Python Projects or working on a Jupyer Notebook.
+This module allows users to have interactive conversations with the GPT-3.5 Turbo and GPT-4 models and keeps track of the conversation history in your Python Projects or working on a Jupyer Notebook.

 ## Installation
 In a Conda envoiroment, add `pychatgpt.py` to the folder `C:\Users\\*your_user_name*\\.conda\envs\\*your_env*\\Lib\site-packages`; else simply add it in `/lib/site-packages` in your Python folder.